So, why is this page called ‘a’ timeline, and not THE timeline?

 Well because THE timeline for beverage can archaeology does not exist…yet.
 Oh there exist many timelines accross the web, but the real timeline varies according to the place you are located!

-Even though you must be warned that what you will read below is mainly USA-valid data at this point (unless otherwise specified), here’s ‘a’ timeline* with names and dates that give you something to hold on to.
+Even though I must warn that what you will read below is mainly USA-valid data at this point (unless otherwise specified), here’s ‘a’ timeline* with names and dates that give you something to hold on to.
 Life is sketchy enough as it is… we do need things to hold on to, even when we know its in vain.
 Good luck.

 - 1933 First beer in cans made by the Gottfried Kreuger Brewing Company, Newark

 - 1935 January 24 – First commercially sold canned beer, again by Kreuger

 - 1935 first cone-top can appears